-The East of England Energy Group (EEEGR) is the industry and skills association for energy producers and their Supply Chain in the East of England, representing over 300 members across the sector.
+The East of England Energy Group (EEEGR) is the industry and skills association for energy producers and their supply chain in the East of England, representing over 250 members across the sector.

 We are committed to the delivery of benefits to our members through a comprehensive programme of events and industry led activities.
 Our core programmes and projects are geared towards the sustained development of the energy industry in the East of England.

 EEEGR has a close relationship with government and when it comes to matters of energy, EEEGR is leading the way in representing the region.